TW2/JTreeTable/README.md

 List<Setup> sets = new ArrayList<>();

 //Add Setup to your list
-//Format four your column: name, class, can edit, size and identifier sets.add(new Setup("Fruits", String.class, false, 120, "Fruits"));
+//Format for your column: name, class, can edit, size and identifier sets.add(new Setup("Fruits", String.class, false, 120, "Fruits"));
 sets.add(new Setup("In cart", Boolean.class, true, 120, "Cart"));